-Relax on sandy beaches, stroll along the scenic Virginia Beach Boardwalk and explore local attractions in Virginia Beach, Virginia.
-Kids will love the Virginia Aquarium & Marine Science Center, the Military Aviation Museum and the Ocean Breeze Waterpark.
-Best things to do in Virginia Beach for couples include the Virginia Museum of Contemporary Art, the Adam Thoroughgood House and a romantic picnic on the ocean's edge.
-Photo: sherryvsmith/Fotolia
+Relax on sandy beaches, dine at unique restaurants, stroll along the scenic Virginia Beach Boardwalk and explore local attractions in Virginia Beach, Virginia.
+Kids will love the Virginia Aquarium & Marine Science Center and the Military Aviation Museum.

 The Virginia Beach Boardwalk is the heart and soul of the area and provides a range of fun entertainment and activities for visitors and locals alike.
 Stretching for three miles along the oceanfront, the boardwalk has an energetic mix of restaurants, shops, entertainment, and laid-back beach vibes.

 The boardwalk features a separate bike path with vendors offering bike and surrey rentals, making it ideal for strolling, rollerblading, and biking.
 The boardwalk is also a center for performing arts, including live musical acts, summer concerts, and a range of nautical sculptures such as the famous bronze statute of King Neptune.
 More info